 Women activists asserted very persuasively that numerical imbalance was sufficient evidence of institutional discrimination and thus just flat-out wrong.
 They applied very extensively a legal concept known as “disparate impact“, which focuses not on discriminatory intent, as disparate treatment does, but instead on discriminatory consequences, regardless of the treatment, and it is now firmly established in American civil rights law; it shifts the focus from the process to the results, and demands that the process be altered in any way necessary to achieve the desired results.
 Nowhere is the concept more important than with society’s most vulnerable group, the one that literally screams out for equitable attention under full adult accountability – its children, its girls AND boys.
 (Today, a very effective dodge is to focus solely on the process while ignoring the results, a tactic which women never would tolerate if the results placed them at a disadvantage.)
 And many millions of American men fully accepted that rationale at the K-12 level on its face value.

 This was at least an intelligent approach, far more sensible than attacking college admission policies – and one all well and good as long as the “victims” were female children.
 Note, however, that this approach has unintended consequences, not fully recognized at the time.
 When applied to those 18 and older, including college women, it effectively shifts responsibility from the individual to others who have an impact on the individual; it allows people over 18 to escape responsibility for their own choices, for their own behavior.
 “It’s not my fault if I don’t learn; it’s your fault for not teaching me.”
-It’s easily possible to extend this argument into very aspect of human endeavor.
-(Eventually it would divorce all personal responsibility from any discussion of women’s rights and shift the responsibility parts to “someone else”.
+(It’s easily possible to extend this argument into very aspect of human endeavor.
+Eventually it would divorce all personal responsibility from any discussion of women’s rights and shift the responsibility parts to “someone else”.
 “I have rights; I do not have responsibilities.
 It’s your responsibility for ensuring whatever rights I decide to demand for me.”
 Those with a functioning brain can see where such madness leads.
 “It’s not my faulty that I don’t advance in my job; it’s your fault for not promoting me.”
 “It’s not my fault for being poor; it’s your fault for not giving me enough money.”
-“It’s not my fault for having a criminal record; it’s your fault for arresting me.”)
+“It’s not my fault for having a criminal record; it’s your fault for arresting me.”
 The concept of “disparate impact” soon settled into the mindset of huge portions of the American population seeking to shift blame to “someone else”, seeking to use perpetual “victimhood” to avoid personal responsibility.
 Like so many other well-intentioned temporary remedies in our society, it became permanently institutionalized.
+Now you can be as stupid and helpless as humanly possible and still blame “someone else” for being a total loser getting by solely on your self-proclaimed “special” status – in a nation now only theoretically based on “equality”.
 It’s been decades since any American woman screaming about her rights even mentioned her responsibilities – for herself or for anyone else.)

 Nevertheless, women activists, aggressively applying the principle of “disparate impact” only to their own group, demanded, and quickly got, very major changes in the nation’s pre-college school system – changes in teaching methods, counseling, very significant extra federal funding, extensive reporting requirements, shifts in core subjects, special programs, even changes in test questions and text book and test content – all of which were ostensibly intended to move girls into ‘parity’ with boys graduating from high school and gaining admission to college as rapidly as possible.
 The changes were sold and instituted with the broad understanding that they were temporary measures needed to achieve “balance”.